Finnish PM: Russia preparing for 'long conflict with West'

 The EPF includes the new Ukraine Assistance Fund, with an injection of €5bn extra of military aid.

-Following months of discussions about the EPF, in which differences between France and Germany have dominated talks, diplomats expect to reach a compromise in the text before the next European Council due to take place later this month.
+Following months of discussions about the reform of the EPF, in which differences between France and Germany have dominated talks, a deal was reached by EU ambassadors on Wednesday evening.

 Since the beginning of the war, the EU mobilised some €6.1bn under the EPF, according to the European Commission.

-Note: This article has been updated to indicate that there has been an agreement on the reform of the European Peace Facility